 How Long Should You Take Off After a Half Marathon?

 - Finish time: The body responds differently to running hard for 90 minutes and running hard for over two hours.
 Total time on your feet is a significant factor in how long you need to recover.
 If you finished your half marathon in approximately 90 minutes or less, you can quickly resume running after just 2-4 days off from your goal race.
-If your finish time was more than two hours, you may need up to a week off of running to recover.
+If your finish time was more than 2.5 hours, you may need up to a week off of running to recover.

 Ultimately, you have to listen to your body.
 If you feel like you need more time off, take it.
 If your first run back feels off or sluggish, considering taking another day or so off and try some cross-training instead.

-Three to seven days may seem like a long time to take a break from running — you’re probably worried about losing hard-earned fitness.
+Three to seven days may seem like a long time to take a break from running.
+You’re probably worried about losing hard-earned fitness.
 However, delayed onset muscle soreness (DOMS) can occur anywhere from 24-72 hours after a race.
 By waiting at least four or five days before you resume running, you avoid adding further stress and fatigue to your muscles.
 You will only lose a minor about of fitness, which you will easily gain back once you start running again.
 Consider a recovery week or two as an investment in injury-free training.

 Yoga or Pilates are excellent activities during your recovery period, since they are low-impact, low intensity, and focus on stretching and realigning tight spots.
 Pick a practice that emphasizes simple poses that stretch and gently strengthen your muscles, loosen your joints, and increase your circulation.